-To apply for Federal Financial Aid, complete and submit the Free Application for Federal Student Aid (FAFSA) at http://www.fafsa.ed.gov.
+To apply for Federal Financial Aid, complete and submit the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 The following types of Federal Financial Aid are available for qualified students:

-- a) Grants are "gift aid" which do not have to be repaid such as Federal Pell Grant: - Public Law 112-74 amended HEA section 401(c)(5) to reduce the duration of a student's eligibility to receive a Federal Pell Grant from 18 semesters (or its equivalent) to 12 semesters (or its equivalent).
-The calculation of the duration of a student's eligibility will include all years of the student's receipt of Federal Pell Grant funding.
-This change in the duration of students' Federal Pell Grant eligibility goes all the way back to 1973-1974 award year. - The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law to be the equivalent of six years of Pell Grant funding.
-Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100%, the six-year equivalent is 600%.
-The calculation of the duration of a student's eligibility is the accumulation of the annual percentages of a student's scheduled award that was actually disbursed to the student.
-The total of the annual percentage is the student's lifetime eligibility used (LEU) limit.
-When a student reaches 600% LEU, he/she has reached his/her Federal Pell Grant eligibility limit.
-For example: student A whose 2014-2015 Federal Pell Grant scheduled award was \$5,730 but only received \$2,865 she would have used 50% of that award year's scheduled award. - A student may decline all or a part of a Pell Grant award.
+- o) Grants are "gift aid" which do not have to be repaid such as Federal Pell Grant: - Per the Consolidated Appropriations Act of 2012 (CAA), a student's maximum duration of Pell eligibility is 6 Scheduled Awards, as measured by the percentage of "Lifetime Eligibility Used" (LEU) field in COD (one Sched-uled Award equals 100% LEU).
+A student is ineligible to receive further Pell Grant funds if they have reached or exceeded the 600% limit for the applicable program (i.e., Pell Grant).
+For Pell, this limitation is not limited to students who received their first Pell Grant on or after July 1, 2008, as was the previous limit of 9 Scheduled Awards.
+Instead, it is tracked to the beginning of the program (1973-74). - A student may decline all or a part of a Pell Grant award.
 During an award year, the student may return all or a part of a disbursement already made within the same award year.
 The student must provide a signed, written statement clearly indicating his/her decline/return of Pell Grant funds and acknowledges that funds may not be available at a later date.
-The institution may not package need-based Title IV aid to compensate. - b) Loans are "self-help" and must be paid back over a period of time after student leaves school and when the loans come due.
+The institution may not package need-based Title IV aid to compensate. - p) Loans are "self-help" and must be paid back over a period of time after student leaves school and when the loans come due.
 If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and that, if the student has received federal student financial aid funds, the student is entitled to a refund of the monies not paid from federal student financial aid program funds.